donlipdx-engr/Startup-Acquisition-Analysis/README.md

 I load the CSV file containing the startup dataset and first take an overview of the dataset:

-## Question 1: Are Tech Startups More Likely to Be Acquired than Non-Tech Startups?
+## Question 1: Are Tech Startups (Historically) More Likely to Be Acquired than Non-Tech Startups?